This post may contain affiliate links. For more information, read my disclosure policy.

 • Another favorite pro tip: Try other toppings like crushed Oreos or graham crackers – they add a nice crunchy texture.
 I like to crush them in my food processor to make fine crumbs.

-• Don’t skip the chilling step – this will ensure your pie sets up properly.
+• Don’t skip the chilling step to ensure your pie sets up properly.

 Cherry Jello Pie Recipe